Kamfiruz: Springs

-People and life
+Agriculture

 Villages south of Kamfiruz regularly arranged on both sides of the river and the eastern half of the choir is more than Rvdd water.
 In Haykh of the land area is less, but the western half has more land and using less water is going deaf.
 The total arable land of 12 hectares in the south of Kamfiruz that 8 thousand hectares are under rice cultivation goes.
 Average rice yields 4 tons per hectare of local Champa.